Casa dos Artesans – Ribeira Sacra

 What are the main attractions and characteristics of the area

-The Ribeira Sacra is known its wine, its stunning scenery, its crafts and its simple, traditional home cooking (the local beef is excellent), available in many local bars.
-The region has its own Denominación de Origen wines from mencia and godello grapes.
+The Ribeira Sacra is known its wine, its stunning scenery, its crafts and its simple, non-fussy traditional home cooking (the local beef is excellent), available in many local bars.
+The region is increasingly known for its red and white wines and has its own Denominación de Origen wines from mencia and godello grapes.
 The area is unspoilt by tourism, preserving much of its traditional village atmosphere – it is not a standard “tourist destination”.

 As local people live from wine-making and cattle farming rather than tourism you won´t find many fancy restaurants or other businesses aimed at tourists (or speaking to you in English!).
 What you WILL find it glorious, unspoilt mountain scenery – you can often walk for a whole morning and have the mountains practically to yourself – and authentic villages offering a vision of rural life which is becoming increasingly rare.